Henry Pedris: Sinhalese Muslim Riots

 The Sinhalese Muslim Riots (known as the 1915 riots), which began in Kandy when a group of Muslims belonging to the Indian community attacked a Buddhist pageant with stones, soon spread across the island.
 The British Governor of Ceylon, Sir Robert Chalmers, feared he might lose control of the colony and, on the advice of Brigadier General Malcolm, utilized a heavy-handed response towards the riot.
 Chalmers declared martial law on 2 June 1915, and ordered the police and the army to shoot without trial anyone who they deemed a rioter.
-With the escalation of the violence, looting broke out within Colombo.
+With the escalation of the violence, looting broke out in Colombo.
 Pedris, who was responsible for the defense of the city, successfully managed to disband several rioting groups after peaceful discussions.

-The jealousy felt towards Pedris and his family by both the British administration and their Sinhalese agents, led by Solomon Dias Bandaranike the Maha Mudaliyar (chief native interpreter and adviser to the Governor), culminated in false charges being drawn up against Pedris which eventually led to his court-martial.
+The jealousy felt towards Pedris and his family by both the British administration and their Sinhalese agents, led by Solomon Dias Bandaranike, the Maha Mudaliyar (chief native interpreter and adviser to the Governor), culminated in false charges being drawn up against Pedris which eventually led to his court-martial.
 The charges were that Pedris shot at a group of Muslims and had incited people to march to the city of Colombo from Peliyagoda.
 Based on these accusations, he was swiftly arrested.

 Following his arrest the British, fearing open rebellion, imprisoned more than 80 prominent Sinhalese leaders.
 Among those imprisoned were D. S. Senanayake, D. R. Wijewardena, Edwin Wijeyeratne, Dr. Cassius Pereira, E. T. De Silva, F. R. Dias Bandaranaike, H. W. Amarasuriya, A. H. Molamure and several others.